apache/mesos/docs/upgrades.md

 <a name="1-0-x-quota-acls"></a>

-* Mesos 1.0 deprecates `SET_QUOTA_WITH_ROLE` and `DESTROY_QUOTA_WITH_PRINCIPAL` actions with `UPDATE_QUOTA_WITH_ROLE`, as well as the `SetQuota` and `RemoveQuota` ACLs with `UpdateQuota` ACL, to control which principal(s) is authorized to set, remove and (in future releases) update quota for role(s).
-A new `GET_QUOTA_WITH_ROLE` action and `get_quotas` ACL are introduced to control which principal(s) can query quota status for given role(s).
-This affects `--acls` flag for local authorizer in the following way:
+* The `SET_QUOTA_WITH_ROLE` and `DESTROY_QUOTA_WITH_PRINCIPAL` actions have been deprecated, as well as the `set_quotas` and `remove_quotas` ACLs.
+To replace these constructs, a new action `UPDATE_QUOTA_WITH_ROLE` and a new ACL `UpdateQuota` have been introduced.
+In addition, a new action `GET_QUOTA_WITH_ROLE` and a new ACL `get_quotas` have been added; these control which principals are allowed to query quota information for which roles.
+These changes affect the `--acls` flag for the local authorizer in the following ways:
-  * It is not allowed to specify `update_quotas` and any of `set_quotas` or `remove_quotas` at the same time.
-Local authorizor will error out in such case;
+  * The `update_quotas` ACL cannot be used in combination with either the `set_quotas` or `remove_quotas` ACL.
+The local authorizor will produce an error in such a case;
-  * If `set_quotas` or `remove_quotas` were set previously, operator should upgrade binary first, after which the deprecated ACLs are still reinforced;
-  * After upgrade is verified, operator should replace deprecated values for `set_quotas` and `remove_quotas` with compatible values for `update_quotas`;
+  * When upgrading a Mesos cluster that uses the `set_quotas` or `remove_quotas` ACLs, the operator should first upgrade the Mesos binaries.
+At this point, the deprecated ACLs will still be enforced.
+After the upgrade has been verified, the operator should replace deprecated values for `set_quotas` and `remove_quotas` with equivalent values for `update_quotas`;
-  * If desired, operator can use `get_quotas` after upgrade to control which principal(s) is allowed to query quota status for given role(s).
+  * If desired, the operator can use the `get_quotas` ACL after the upgrade to control which principals are allowed to query quota information.

 <a name="1-0-x-authorizer"></a>

-* Mesos 1.0 contains a number of authorizer changes especially effecting authorizer modules:
+* Mesos 1.0 contains a number of authorizer changes that particularly effect custom authorizer modules:
-  * The authorizer interface has been refactored in order to decouple the ACLs definition language from the interface.
+  * The authorizer interface has been refactored in order to decouple the ACL definition language from the interface.
 It additionally includes the option of retrieving `ObjectApprover`.
-An `ObjectApprover` can be used to synchronously check authorizations for a given object and is hence useful when authorizing a large number of objects and/or large objects (which need to be copied using request based authorization).
+An `ObjectApprover` can be used to synchronously check authorizations for a given object and is hence useful when authorizing a large number of objects and/or large objects (which need to be copied using request-based authorization).
 NOTE: This is a **breaking change** for authorizer modules.
-  * Authorization based HTTP endpoint filtering enables operators to restrict what part of the cluster state a user is authorized to see.
+  * Authorization-based HTTP endpoint filtering enables operators to restrict which parts of the cluster state a user is authorized to see.
 Consider for example the `/state` master endpoint: an operator can now authorize users to only see a subset of the running frameworks, tasks, or executors.
-  * Fields (i.e, `subject` and `object`) in authorization::Request protobuf are changed to optional.
-If these fields are not set, the request should be allowed only for ACLs with `ANY` semantics.
+  * The ``subject` and `object` fields in the authorization::Request protobuf message have been changed to be optional.
+If these fields are not set, the request should only be allowed for ACLs with `ANY` semantics.
 NOTE: This is a semantic change for authorizer modules.

 <a name="1-0-x-endpoint-authorization"></a>

-* Mesos provides authorization a number of HTTP endpoints.
-Note that the some of these endpoints are used by the web UI, and thus using the web UI in a cluster with authorization enabled will require that ACLs be set appropriately.
+* Mesos 1.0 introduces authorization support for several HTTP endpoints.
+Note that some of these endpoints are used by the web UI, and thus using the web UI in a cluster with authorization enabled will require that ACLs be set appropriately.
 Please refer to the [authorization documentation](authorization.md) for details.

 In order to upgrade a running cluster: